 - Assorted Rachet wrenches and extensions to accompany the above sockets

 - Oil drain pan container

 - Pouring Funnel

 Disclaimer: Always refer to the owner's manual and factory service manual for Porsche oil change instructions.
 Blauparts recommend having an A.S.E. certified Porsche mechanic perform vehicle maintenance.
-Always wear safty gloves and wear safety glasses when performaing engine oil and engine oil filter changes.
+Always wear safety gloves and wear safety glasses when performing engine oil and engine oil filter changes.